 3. After discussing rules and receiving student input, give students the opportunity to write the rules they feel are most important.
 You will have an opportunity to view what your students think and kids have the opportunity to assess what they learned in the discussion.

-Read about my newest resource and then download FREE brag tags created especially for you, my followers!
-The free brag tags are not the same ones offered in this resource.
-The free brag tags can be downloaded below.
+After reviewing the activities to get your year started on a positive note, download FREE achievement/behavior awards created especially for you, my followers!
+The free awards are not the same ones offered in this resource.
+The free awards can be downloaded below.

 Of course you know what to do, but time is often a factor at this time of year.
-If you are short on time you might want to try my new resource highlighting three areas of school rules.
-My principal always wanted them addressed the first week of school.
+If you are short on time you might want to try my resource highlighting three areas of school rules.
+My principal always wanted all of them addressed the first week of school.
 After a long vacation kids need reminders!
+Throughout the year too!

 Important areas to discuss: